API 580 RBI Quiz Questions for Inspectors

 • C) Inspection method limitations

-• βœ… D) Toxic fluid containment
+• D) Toxic fluid containment

-Explanation: Containment isn’t a residual riskβ€”it’s a risk itself.
+Explanation: Containment is a risk itself, not a residual risk factor.

-1. RBI focuses on identifying:
+RBI focuses on identifying:

 • A) Absolute risks